bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 Don't rely on foothold.
 Even foothold can be wiped!
 Git gud.

-We need to give the player a way to set up a foothold, at least in low/mid layers.
-Stasis link looks like a good idea.
-Backdoor should be "nerfed" heavily.
-For example, more backdoor = more risk (e.g., server may go offline immediately, may trigger a "scan" on all servers in the same clique, each scanned+backdoored server may go offline, negatively affect volatile servers).
-Each clique may have a different strategy (e.g., different threshold of backdoor, chance of going offline, performing scan).

 - a macguffin you have to get to be able to access the darkweb ('darkscape navigator'?)

-Required number of open ports for STASIS: 5 change analyze output some?

 have a clear immediate reward from tier 1 that isn't just cha XP

-- add Stasis Link mechanic

-  - Cap can be raised somehow

-- mini version of darknet on pre- bn15?

 - start with crash course?

 - more hint notes

 - ub3r_l4byr1nth server

-  - special cache: gives augments
-  - can give TRP
   - treasure chests in maze?
   - traps or monsters in maze?
-  - grue?

 - make darkwebserver extend baseServer